sindresorhus/gulp-ruby-sass/readme.md

 ##### Sass options

 Any additional options are passed directly to the Sass executable.
-The options are camelCase versions of Sass's options parsed by [dargs](https://github.com/sindresorhus/dargs).
+Options are camelCase versions of Sass's options (parsed by [dargs](https://github.com/sindresorhus/dargs)).

 Run `sass -h` for a complete list of Sass options.